-Around this time my schedule was packed with college interviews.
-I had six of them: Princeton, MIT, Cornell, UPenn, CMU, and Duke.
+Around this time my schedule was also packed with college interviews.
+I had six of them: Princeton, MIT, Cornell, University of Pennsylvania, Carnegie Mellon University, and Duke.
 My first interview was with Princeton and it was absolutely disastrous.
 It was extremely short, boring, and unengaging.
-CMU and UPenn went ok.
-MIT and Cornell went well.
-Duke was my last interview and I thought it went amazing.
-I loved my interviewer, she was so kind, helpful, and curious about learning about me.
-We even derailed from typical interview questions for a bit to discuss trying to resolve instances of compromising morality in friendships and it was such a great time.
+Carnegie Mellon and UPenn interviews went ok.
+MIT and Cornell interviews I thought went well.
+Duke was my last interview and I thought it went amazingly.
+I loved my interviewer, she was so kind, helpful, and curious to learn more about me.
+We even derailed from typical interview questions for a bit to discuss trying to resolve instances of compromising morality in friendships and it was really great conversation that didn’t feel like an interview.

 My top choices going into the application process were Tier 1: MIT, Stanford and Tier 2: Carnegie Mellon, Cornell, UPenn.
-Realistically, I would be extremely fortunate to get into any one of these schools, but naturally, that didn’t stop me from hoping and wishing.
-In January, I received my deferred decision from the University of Illinois Urbana-Champaign which really was a reach school for CS majors regardless of its 60%+ general acceptance rate, but it drastically knocked my expectations down a peg.
-I thought to myself, if I couldn’t even get into a public school like UIUC, what chance did I have at the Ivies and other top privates?
-Leading up to March decision dates, I knew I had to keep my expectations in check to avoid any real heartbreak and shattered dreams, so I kept telling myself I would not get into anywhere, would emphasize how the application process is such a lottery, and would banter with friends about getting rejected everywhere.
+Realistically, I would have been extremely fortunate to get into any one of these schools, but naturally, that didn’t stop me from hoping and wishing.
+In January, I received my deferred decision from the University of Illinois Urbana-Champaign which in all actuality was a reach school for CS majors regardless of its 60%+ general acceptance rate.
+Nevertheless, statistics aside, it drastically knocked my expectations down a peg.
+I thought to myself, if I couldn’t even get into a public school like UIUC, what chance did I have at the Ivies and other top private schools?
+Leading up to March decision dates, I knew I had to keep my expectations in check to avoid any real devastation and shattered dreams.
+So, I kept telling myself I would not get into anywhere, would emphasize how the application process is such a lottery, and would banter with friends about getting rejected everywhere.
 As increasingly many strangers or family friends asked me where I wanted to go to college, I learned to modify my answer from being “MIT and Stanford” to “whichever school accepts me” as kind of a cop-out answer but also a truthful one as there was no point in idolizing a school that would not end up accepting me.